Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 ForestFinance forests are in general completely different from monocultures.
 The ecologically managed forests mainly consist of native tree species that are suited to the location.
 We are building forests or, more specifically, the tropical version of a plenter forest.
 All of the ForestFinance products aim at creating a socially and ecologically sustainable forest suited to the location.
 However, there are some differences between the individual products:

-This means we are not yet in the final stage of the forest management but at its beginning which resembles, during the first years in particular, a tree nursery that rapidly develops into a tropical mixed forest.
+This means we are not yet in the final stage of the forestry management but at its beginning which resembles, during the first years in particular, a tree nursery that rapidly develops into a tropical mixed forest.
 However, this new forest is a secondary forest, not an old-growth rainforest.

 For our cocoa products, we use an agroforestry system to plant fine cocoa and shade-giving trees or banana bushes, under whose protection the cocoa trees can grow healthily and naturally.
 Through our sustainable management of agroforests, they provide valuable stepping stone biotopes.
 We do not use agrochemicals or genetic engineering.
+In addition, valuable primary forests in Bocas del Toro, Panama, are protected.
+Endangered animal and plant species such as the Panama jaguar, the squirrel monkey and the palm fern species Zamia skinneri are found here.

 These are the acronyms used for the most commonly known standards that are applied to certify the social and ecological sustainability of climate protection or forest projects.
 ForestFinance forests are certified according to these standards by independent third parties.